-If you suspect that a software problem is causing failures (continuous or intermittent), see "Software problems" on page 91.
+If you suspect that a software problem is causing failures (continuous or intermittent), see "Software problems" on page 97.

 Damaged data in CMOS memory or damaged BIOS code can cause undetermined problems.
-To reset the CMOS data, clear the CMOS memory, and override the power-on password (see "Erasing a lost or forgotten password (clearing CMOS)" on page 107).
+To reset the CMOS data, clear the CMOS memory, and override the power-on password (see "Resetting passwords" on page 117).
 If you suspect that the BIOS code is damaged, see "Updating the firmware" on page 15.